NBA Rumors: LeBron James, Lakers ‘Going To Be A Great Marriage,’ According To Kyle Kuzma

 The acquisition of LeBron James is expected to make the Los Angeles Lakers a legitimate playoff contender in the Western Conference next season.
 However, being surrounded by young talents and role players, it remains questionable if James could carry the Purple and Gold to the NBA Finals.
-The 33-year-old small forward spent the last eight years of his NBA career playing alongside other superstars like Kyrie Irving, Kevin Love, Dwyane Wade, and Chris Bosh.
+The 33-year-old small forward spent the last eight years of his NBA career playing alongside other superstars such as Kyrie Irving, Kevin Love, Dwyane Wade, and Chris Bosh.

 The Lakers’ roster, as currently constructed, is not in a position to fully dominate the Western Conference, especially with the emergence of the Golden State Warriors who recently acquired All-Star center DeMarcus Cousins in free agency.
-However, Lakers power forward Kyle Kuzma has a strong belief that ‘a group of hungry, young guys’ is a ‘perfect fit’ for James.
+However, Lakers power forward Kyle Kuzma has a strong belief that “a group of hungry, young guys” is a “perfect fit” for James.

 “I think it’s a perfect fit,” Kuzma said, via Lakers Nation.
 “We’re a group of hungry, young guys.
 For us, we’re looking at it like, LeBron has never played with guys of our hungriness and being young.
 It’s going to be exciting to learn from him and everything. … We’re out there, young, hungry, trying to make a name for ourselves and really trying to win.
 It’s going to be a great marriage, for sure.”